Advertiser Disclosure

 Credit card holders should consider doing evaluations each year to see if hanging on to each credit card in their wallet is worth it.

 When doing a credit card evaluation, understand that canceling cards can temporarily lower your credit score.
-You may want to consider downgrading to a no-fee card instead, which might make more sense.
+You may want to consider downgrading to a no-annual-fee card instead, which might make more sense.
 It’s also important to understand what happens to your points if you cancel the card, which varies depending on the card, bank, and what other cards you hold.

 When doing an evaluation, follow these steps: